py-sdl/py-sdl2/doc/tutorial/helloworld.rst

     spriterenderer = factory.create_sprite_renderer(window)
     spriterenderer.render(sprite)

-First, we initialize the :mod:`sdl2.ext` internals, so we can have access to the screen and create windows on top of it.
+First, we initialize the :mod:`sdl2.ext` internals to gain access to the screen and and to be able to create windows on top of it.
 Once done with that, :class:`sdl2.ext.Window` will create the window for us and we supply a title to be shown on the window's border along with its initial size.
 Since :class:`sdl2.ext.Window` instances are not shown by default,